 A tubular adenoma is a kind of breast adenoma characterized by densely packed ‘tubular’ and ‘acinar’ (bud-like) cell formations.
-An adenoma is a disorganized neoplasm consisting of varied amounts of glandular, fibrous, and fat tissue that can result in a mass or pseudo-lesion.
+An adenoma is a disorganized neoplasm consisting of various amounts of glandular, fibrous, and fat tissue that can result in a mass or pseudo-lesion.

-Breast Tubular adenomas have a distinctive pattern of microcalcifications
+Breast Tubular adenomas have a distinctive pattern of Microcalcifications

 A sonogram of the same lesion, shown below, shows a homogeneous, well circumscribed, oval, hypoechoic mass, with a mild degree of posterior acoustic enhancement.
-But from these images, there is really no way to predict that it is tubular adenoma, as it could resemble any number of solid nodules.
+But from these images alone, there is really no way to predict that it is tubular adenoma, as it resembles any number of solid nodules.

 Tubular adenomas of the breast are completely benign